twitocode/Tantalum/content/Books/Leviathan Wakes.md

-p.351 - amos is a immume to digusting things p.355-356 - **Earth nuked deimos** miller says holden caused it p.360-361 - miller and holden fighting about whether they should send the data out.
+p.351 - amos is a immume to digusting things p.355-356 - **Earth nuked deimos** miller says holden caused it p.360-361 - miller and holden fighting about whether they should send the data out. p.362 - 363 - miller has some common sense, holden is incapable of thinking 10 steps in the future **good for culminating**